e3la/i2dc/README.md

 ## 📁 Input Format

-Upload the official Instagram archive `.zip` file you receive when you request your data from Instagram.
+Upload an official Instagram archive `.zip` file that you receive when you request your data from Instagram.
-The instagram admin should be able to request their archive by visiting https://www.instagram.com/download/request.
+The instagram account admin can request their archive by visiting https://www.instagram.com/download/request.

 ---

 ## 📦 Output

-Each category (**Reels**, **Posts**, **Stories**) will be exported as:
+Each category (**Reels**, **Posts**, **Stories**) will be exported as zip files
-/reels_export/
-metadata_reels.xlsx
-README.txt
-/media/...

-/posts_export/
-metadata_posts.xlsx
-README.txt
-/media/...

-/stories_export/
-metadata_stories.xlsx
-README.txt
-/media/...

 ---

-## 🧑‍💻 How to Run (in Google Colab)
+## 🧑‍💻 How to Run i2dc (in Google Colab)

+You will need a google account to run this, but if you have another way to run a jupyter notebook, feel free to do that.

 1. Click the button below to launch the notebook:
 [![First Pass - Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/e3la/i2dc/blob/main/i2dc.ipynb)
-2. Upload your Instagram archive `.zip` when prompted (either directly or using google drive saved to a folder /i2dc)
+2. Upload your Instagram archive `.zip` when prompted (either directly or using google drive saved to a folder named /i2dc)
 3. Configure your preferences and metadata
-4. Download your structured repository-ready packages!
+4. Download your zips directly or into your google drive /i2dc folder
+5. Extract your zips and explore your media and metadata in a new more familiar format!

-## Advanced Review
+## Advanced Review Tools
 [![Reels Metadata review - Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/e3la/i2dc/blob/main/Reels_Metadata_Review_and_Triage.ipynb)
 Upload the reels zips you made in the First Pass and review them.